ntjandra/ntjandra.github.io/projects/MageAI.md

 ## Mage

-Mage is a growing start-up company that went through many transisitons during it's time to establish an identity.
-I was hired as the first technical writer and expanded from writing posts to also managing outsourced writers, hiring and assembling the full-time writing team, and owning a part of Mage Academy, a platform to learn machine learning.
+Mage is a growing AI start-up company that went through many transitions during it's time to establish an identity, direction and brand.
+I was hired as the first technical writer and expanded their content outreach and strategy for technical audiences primarily focusing on those that code.
+From writing posts to also managing writers I was involved with project management.
+After my promotion, I moved on to hire and assemble the full-time writing team.
+This team would later become the DevRel/Documentation team where I shifted focus to growing our community and developing Mage Academy, a platform to learn machine learning.

+## Content Strategy

 ### Posts

 Posts were intended for technical and non-technical audiences, but had a marketing and educational aspect of it.

-- Posted everything in my [Medium](https://medium.com/@tjandranathaniel) in the Mage Publication.
+- Posted Mage focused articles in my [Medium](https://medium.com/@tjandranathaniel) in the Mage Publication.
 - Guest Post on [Simple Programmer](https://simpleprogrammer.com/integrate-your-work-life-balance/)
 - Guest Post on [The AI Journal](https://aijourn.com/the-future-of-programming-low-code-ai-tools/).